A Time for Science ribbon cutting

 It’s a playground made only of natural materials.
 A Time for Science encourages kids to spend time outdoors and learn about the environment.

-“Research shows that natural playgrounds really boost kids energy and it stimulates their imagination and it increases the time that they want to engage and play more so than a factory made playground,” said Emily Jarvis, Executive Director of A Time for Science.
+“Research shows that natural playgrounds really boost kids energy and it stimulates their imagination and it increases the time that they want to engage and play more so than a factory-made the playground,” said Emily Jarvis, Executive Director of A Time for Science.

 The playscape was funded by Vidant Health.